By Jorge Jefferds December 7, 2015

 For those who still feel like participating in one of these shows, the celebrations are not over yet.
 At least, there are two more coming up: one in the south, in Tennessee, and another one in the Amish county, Lancaster, in Pennsylvania.

 The Heritage Foundation of Franklin and Williamson County is performing its version of Dickens of a Christmas between December 12th, and December 13th.
 They, for example, encourage goers to attend the event to dress in Victorian custom for them to add to the ambiance, as they stroll the streets.
-As a compensation, they will get the chance to to enter a Dickens Gift Basket Giveaway sponsored by Moe’s BBQ, The Puffy Muffin, Chick-Fil-A, The Honeysuckle, and Roxy and Taz Boutique.
+As a compensation, they will get the chance to to enter a Dickens Gift Basket Giveaway sponsored by Moe’s BBQ, The Puffy Muffin, Chick-Fil-A, The Honeysuckle,

 What to expect in this particular celebration: